tdignan87/QuizMania/README.md

 <em>"The key for this game is ease of use with minimal content on the page.
 Most trivia or quiz websites are packed with content not suitable for my tablet or mobile.
 This site does exactly what it's suppost to do with no annoying pop-ups". </em>

 ##### Josh Dignan:
-<em>"As a 12 year old i like the colors of this page as they make the site look fun.It's good to play a game like this i don't need to register or download an app". </em>
+<em>"As a 12 year old i like the colours of this page as they make the site look fun.It's good to play a game like this i don't need to register or download an app". </em>

 #### Site Owner Goals: